maxwshen/predictive-funding-challenge/README.md

 # Predictive Funding Challenge 🌱

----

-A fork of davidgasquez's repo, resolving errors to enable it to run with 10GB RAM.
+A fork of davidgasquez's repo:

+- Resolved errors to enable it to run with 10GB RAM
-- Chunked join on target encoding

--
+- Added functionality in `src/train_decorrelate.py` to explicitly train models to make different errors from davidgasquez's model, with the goal of improving overall ensemble quality by explicitly increasing model diversity.

 ---